ywnico/vitaki-fork/.github/ISSUE_TEMPLATE/feature_request.md

 ---

+***WARNING:* screenshots and logs are helpful, but PLEASE REMOVE YOUR IP ADDRESS AND CONSOLE NAME/ID FROM THE IMAGE BEFORE UPLOADING!**

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]